Stick in the Wheel: Perspectives on Tradition

 In 2019, the duo approached EFDSS with a collaborative research project to explore the national folk arts archive at Cecil Sharp House, asking contemporary musicians Jon1st, Nabihah Iqbal and Olugbenga to explore their relationship with archives and traditional material.
 Although the project was halted due to Covid, they had enough material to produce a record and following further support from ACE, Perspectives on Tradition was released in 2022, on CD, cassette and digital, accompanied by a booklet detailing the project and research processes.
 It was voted by the late Colin Irwin as the MOJO Folk Album of the Year 2022.

 Endurance Soundly Caged

 Enthused by the live touring band put together in 2020, a mini-album of tracks recorded at Eastcote Studios was released in late 2022, Carter citing the energy of the band and wanting to capture that on tape.
 It was released on limited transparent vinyl, and the band did a short tour of independent record shops to celebrate its release.
 Zeroh made an animated video for Robot, a new version of the track originally made as part of the Help The Witch project with Tom Cox.

+Ruins EP

+In May 2024, a five track EP was released by the duo, consisting of VIP versions of The Cuckoo and Ruins, plus remixes of Jim Ghedi's "What Will Become of England?", KILA & OKI's "Oroho Raha (Mokor Mokor) (Sleep Sleep)" - both containing new spoken word interjections - and finally closing with JRPJEJ's "Shexex (Chapshe wored)".

+A Thousand Pokes

+Released in October 2024, A Thousand Pokes was the first studio album proper since 2020's Hold Fast.
+Loosely themed as "a satirical celebration of mistakes.
+A joyous lambasting of everyone and everything that’s wrong in the world, against the real-time backdrop of global uncertainty, corruption and political unrest", the album garnered major reviews in The Wire, Songlines, The Quietus as well as a Marc Riley session on BBC 6 Music, who proclaimed "brilliant, just brilliant".

+Involvement with The Pogues

+Kearey and Carter were asked by The Pogues' Spider Stacy to be part of the 40th anniversary concert celebrating The Pogues' debut "Red Roses for Me" at London's Hackney Empire in May 2024.
+They performed a version of "Dark Streets of London", featuring Bad Seeds Jim Sclavunos and George Vjestica on drums and mandolin, respectively.
+This concert was repeated in December 2024 at Dublin's 3Arena.

+When The Pogues decided to tour "Rum, Sodomy and the Lash" in May 2025, Stick In The Wheel were their first choice for support, as well as performing "Gentleman Soldier" as part of the main show.
+They supported across eight UK shows, including two at Glasgow Barrowlands.